lineCode/ULIS/CodingRules.md

     ```
 - Avoid trailing spaces.

+### Templates
+- As powerfull as it can be, use templates sparingly as it can lead to unmanageable code quickly.
+    - This is the reason ULIS2 was made in the first place: to get rid of too many template paths generating so much symbols in the resulting binary it could weight well over 1Gb on disk.

 ### License Header
+- Doxygen style comments:
 ```
 /**
 *
-*   ULIS
+*   ULIS2
 *__________________
 *
-* @file     ULIS.Interface.Spec.h
+* @file     ULIS.Interface.Example.h
 * @author   Author
-* @brief    This file provides the declarations for the FSpecContext class.
+* @brief    This file provides the declarations for the FExample class.
 */
 ```